Accurate Estimation of Mutual Information in High Dimensional Data: Background

 \section{Background}

-\paragraph*{Traditional MI Estimation Methods.} Estimating mutual information (MI) from finite data is notoriously challenging, especially for high-dimensional continuous variables \cite{paninski2003estimation}.
-To illustrate this, consider a simple argument: suppose each component of $X$ and $Y$ lies within a bounded range of size $A$, and the joint density $p(x, y)$ is smooth, with its smallest feature on the scale of $a$.
-Then accurate MI estimation requires $N \gg (A/a)^{K_{\text{tot}}}$ samples, where $K_\text{tot} = K_X + K_Y$ is the total dimensionality of $X$ and $Y$.
-Even when $A/a$ is only slightly greater than 1, the required sample size is exponential in $K_\text{tot}$, illustrating the classic curse of dimensionality.
-The situation is even worse when the coordinate system in which $p$ is smooth is unknown, or when the variables are unbounded.
-Thus, while many methods have been developed to estimate MI from continuous data, they often break down beyond $K_{\rm tot} \sim 10$ dimensions \cite{holmes2019estimation} (cf.~SI Fig.~\ref{si_fig:KSG_examples}).
+\paragraph*{Traditional MI Estimation.} Estimating mutual information (MI) from finite data is notoriously challenging, especially for high-dimensional continuous variables \citep{paninski2003estimation}.
+To see this, consider a simple argument: suppose each component of $X$ and $Y$ lies within a bounded range of size $A$, and the joint density $p(x, y)$ is smooth, with its smallest feature on the scale of $a$.
+Then accurate estimation requires $N \gg (A/a)^{K_{\text{tot}}}$ samples, where $K_\text{tot} = K_X + K_Y$ is the total dimensionality of $X$ and $Y$.
+If $A/a>1$, the required sample size is exponential in $K_\text{tot}$, illustrating the classic curse of dimensionality.
+The situation is even worse when the coordinate system in which $p$ is smooth is unknown \citep{holy2002impossibility}, or when the variables are unbounded.
+Thus, while many methods have been developed to estimate MI, they often break down beyond $K_{\rm tot} \sim 10$ dimensions \cite{holmes2019estimation}.
 In contrast, most modern datasets are high-dimensional, e.g., images with thousands of pixels, or neural recordings from thousands of units.

-\paragraph*{Neural Network-Based Estimators.} The inability of traditional methods to overcome the curse of dimensionality has motivated neural network (NN)-based approaches.
-Deep NNs can capture complex nonlinear dependencies in high-dimensional data and, in some cases, generalize well even from modest sample sizes \cite{lecun2015deep}.
-Neural variational methods have become particularly influential for MI estimation \cite{barber2003information, barber2004algorithm, nguyen2010estimating, donsker1983asymptotic}.
-Specifically, typically, we do not have access to the full joint distribution $p(x, y)$ or the marginals $p(x)$ and $p(y)$, but we can draw samples from them.
+\paragraph*{Neural Network-Based Estimators.} The struggle against the curse of dimensionality has motivated neural network (NN)-based approaches since deep NNs can capture complex nonlinear dependencies in high-dimensional data \citep{lecun2015deep}.
+Neural variational methods have become particularly influential for MI estimation \citep{barber2003information, barber2004algorithm, nguyen2010estimating, donsker1983asymptotic}.
+Typically, we do not have access to the full joint distribution $p(x, y)$ or the marginals $p(x)$ and $p(y)$, but we can draw samples from them.
 Variational estimators leverage this by reformulating MI in terms of a Kullback-Leibler (KL) divergence: